Colin Craig: 2016 Defamation lawsuit

 On 12 September, the former Conservative board member John Stringer alleged that Craig was involved romantically with other women besides Rachel MacGregor.
 He also denied that there was a "dirty politics" strategy against Craig and alleged that Crag had disciplined, harassed, and attacked members that had disagreed with him.
 In his testimony, Stringer also alleged that Craig had created a "cult-like culture of confidentiality within the Conservative Party."
 On 14 and 15 September, Craig's former press secretary Rachel MacGregor took the stand to testify about Craig's alleged sexual harassment during the three-year period she had spent working as his press secretary.
 In her testimony, MacGregor cited a disagreement about her pay rate as the final straw in her decision to resign as press secretary two days before the 2014 general election.
 In addition, MacGregor admitted that Craig had once fallen asleep on her lap but denied singing Christian hymns to him during that incident.
 On 15 September, the former Auckland City councillor Aaron Bhatnagar testified in support of Williams.
 He dismissed Craig's claim that he had supplied the text correspondence between Craig and MacGregor to Williams as false allegations that had damaged his reputation.

 On the afternoon of 15 September, Colin Craig and his lawyer Stephen Mills began presenting evidence for his defence after Jordan Williams and his team concluded their evidence.
 On 16 September, Craig denied William's allegations that he had sexually harassed MacGregor and likened their relationship to that of siblings.
 Craig also testified that MacGregor had proposed to marry him but that he had turned her offer down because he was already married.
 In his testimony, he argued that his rejection of MacGregor's proposition had led her to resign as press secretary.

 On 19 September, Craig denied sending any sex text messages to Rachel McGregor but during cross-examination was unable to provide evidence supporting his claim.
 While hundreds of text messages from MacGregor's phone had been submitted as evidence, Craig's complete phone records have not been supplied to the court.
 The following day, Craig denied that he charged a 29.5% interest rate on MacGregor's loan in order to coerce her into dropping her sexual harassment claim against him.
 He maintained that he had imposed the interest rate after she had resigned because she had defaulted on a $19,000 loan.

 On 20 September, Craig's wife Helen Craig testified that MacGregor had privately called her to confess that she was having an emotional relationship with Craig.
 She added that MacGregor had admitted kissing Craig on the night of the 2011 general election.
 Helen also confirmed that she had forgiven her husband.
 Helen also testified that she and Craig had drawn up a set of " working rules" to govern his working relationship.
-While Craig had admitted kissing McGregor, he denied undressing or having sexual intercouse with her.
+While Craig had admitted kissing McGregor, he denied undressing or having sexual intercourse with her.